FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Hydrology.rst

 .. image:: ../img/Coastal/hydrology014.png

+5. Skip to Step 4 if participating in Live Training.

-5. To interpolate the rainfall depth reduction factor, click the AR button on the bottom of the rain editor widget.
+6. To interpolate the rainfall depth reduction factor, click the AR button on the bottom of the rain editor widget.

-6. Fill the form.
+7. Fill the form.

-7. Click OK to calculate the rainARF and OK to close the message.
+8. Click OK to calculate the rainARF and OK to close the message.

 .. image:: ../img/Coastal/hydrology015.png

-8. The rainfall is now complete.
+9. The rainfall is now complete.
 It will be exported into the RAIN.DAT file.

 Step 4.
 Simplify layers list
 ______________________________